eliasm307/vscode-file-jumper/README.md

 Where the file structure in those root folders are the same, except for the prefix, which makes it easy to define patterns for linking those files together.

-Here is an example configuration for the Eslint project:
+Here is an example configuration for the Eslint project (note: the prefix capture group isn't required here as the file structure isn't nested):

 ```json
 {